-- Block Interface: get/put a block of a HDL memory words. - Word Interface: read/write a memory word of an HDL memory.
+- Block Interface: get/put a block of aligned HDL memory words. - Word Interface: read/write a memory word of an HDL memory. - Block of Bytes Interface: get/put a number of bytes from HDL memory - File Interface: read/write data from/to a file - Pattern Fill Interface: Set memory locations to a desired pattern or clear a memory.